RedisLabs/redislabs-docs/content/platforms/kubernetes/getting-started/openshift/openshift-operatorhub.md

 - The Openshift UI provides tools for creating additional routing options, including external routes.
 These are covered in [RedHat Openshift documentation](https://docs.openshift.com/container-platform/4.3/dev_guide/routes.html).
     {{< /note >}}

-1. In a browser, go to localhost:8443 to open the Redis Enterprise web UI:
+1. In a browser, go to localhost:8443 to open the Redis Enterprise admin console:

     ![getting-started-kubernetes-openshift-image5]( /images/rs/getting-started-kubernetes-openshift-image5.png )